ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### 5.3.4 Activate/Deactivate/Decommission Device [**[↑]**](#table-of-content)
 #### A. Activate Device

 The portal allows Zonal Admin to activate the device, which are already deactivated due to any reasons.
 When the device is created and approved, it is activated automatically.
 The Zonal Admin selects the device then all the devices of that Zone are displayed.
 The Zonal Admin can select a deactivated device or multiple deactivated devices at a time and selects Activate option.
 The system validates user's role and activates the selected device(s).
-On successful validation, the system provides a notification else provides a respective error message.
+On successful validation, the system provides a notification else provides a respective error notification.

 #### B. Deactivate Device